marneylc/ACME/README.md

    * output should look something like this:
 ```
 	$ python -m pip install -e .
-	Obtaining file:///D:/GitHub_Remotes/shcool/EmailClassification
+	Obtaining file:///D:/GitHub_Remotes/shcool/ACME
-	Installing collected packages: EmailClassification
+	Installing collected packages: ACME
-	  Running setup.py develop for EmailClassification
+	  Running setup.py develop for ACME
-	Successfully installed EmailClassification
+	Successfully installed ACME
 ```
-7. ~~We can now call the downloader command line entry point `email_download` to get the default implementation of the downlaoder.~~
+7. ~~We can now call the downloader command line entry point `collect_email` to get the default implementation of the downlaoder.~~
    	  * ~~The default implementation will download from the hard-coded email server, targeting the hard-coded account and password, and will cache the downloaded emails in the `*/EmailClassification/cache_files/` folder,~~
-      * ~~Alternatively, you can call `email_download /path/to/your/desired/cache/point`~~
+      * ~~Alternatively, you can call `collect_email /path/to/your/desired/cache/point`~~
          * ~~This custom cache directory will be created should it not already exist.~~
    * ~~If you would like to manually inspect the entire list of entry points the `setup.py` file created, see the keyword `entry_points` at the bottom of the `setup.py` file.~~
       * ~~This list is subject to change over time as further entry points are added.~~